Login

 What is Land Transfer (Stamp) Duty in Victoria?

-According the Victorian State Revenue Office, approximately 200,000 properties in Victoria are transferred each year, primarily through auctions and private sales.
+According to the Victorian State Revenue Office, approximately 200,000 properties in Victoria are transferred each year, primarily through auctions and private sales.
 However, properties can also be obtained via gifts, or through a company or trust acquisition.

-💡Did you know – While we like to say “Stamp Duty” In Victoria, Land Transfer Duty is the more accurate term when talking about property transactions!
+💡Did you know?
+While we like to say “Stamp Duty” in Victoria, Land Transfer Duty is the more accurate term when talking about property transactions!
 Land Transfer Duty is the specific type of Stamp Duty, applied solely to the transfer of property ownership.
 It got carved out of the broader term, Stamp Duty, in the late ’90s! 🤯

-☝️ Important – For this article, we will just use the words Stamp Duty to make it easier for everyone to read.
+☝️ Important: For this article, we will just use the words Stamp Duty to make it easier for everyone to read.
 You’re welcome.

-How is Stamp duty calculated?
+How is stamp duty calculated?

 Stamp Duty is calculated on the dutiable value of your property.
 This is the price you paid for the property or its market value, whichever is greater.
 Duty is calculated on a sliding scale, starting at 1.4% for properties valued at $25,000, and rising to 6.5% depending on the value of your property and when the agreement or arrangement for the transfer was entered into.

-According the Victorian State Revenue Office, the dutiable value of a property is defined as “the price you paid for the property or its market value, whichever is greater, and includes any GST payable.
-The dutiable value also includes late settlement interest resulting from a late settlement, or from a a settlement failing and being rescheduled.”
+According to the Victorian State Revenue Office, the dutiable value of a property is defined as “the price you paid for the property or its market value, whichever is greater, and includes any GST payable.
+The dutiable value also includes late settlement interest resulting from a late settlement, or from a settlement failing and being rescheduled.”

-source: Victorian SRO – Dutiable Value of a property defined
+Source: Victorian SRO: Dutiable Value of a property defined

 What are the Stamp Duty rates in Victoria?